© Copyright 2017 Eclipse Website by Marketme Video Production

 Prior to Tesla, Greg was the Senior Vice President of Operations at SunPower, and led the growth of manufacturing operations from pilot scale to over $2B in annual revenue.
 In this role, he was responsible for the rapid implementation and growth of advanced silicon, cell, and panel manufacturing operations globally.
 Earlier in his career, Greg held various roles in manufacturing and quality in the semiconductor industry.

-Greg has a BS in Mechanical Engineering from the University of Minnesota, and a passion for building products that will change the world.
+Greg has a BS in Mechanical Engineering from the University of Minnesota.
 Outside of work, Greg enjoys developing software, diving, and mountain biking.

 Prior to joining the investment team at Eclipse, Justin built and led the commercial operations at Misfit, a wearable technology company acquired by the Fossil Group for more than $250M.
 Before Misfit, Justin managed the commercialization efforts in the foods, fuels, and chemicals spaces at Synthetic Genomics, a leading synthetic biology company.